SAP-samples/ui5-mdc-json-tutorial/README.md

 These are some specific types of MDCs that we can use in our applications:
 - **Table**: This control lets us display data in a tabular format.
 We can define columns and rows based on the provided metadata.
 - **FilterBar**: This control provides a user interface for creating complex filter conditions.
 It can be used in conjunction with a Table control to filter the displayed data.
-- **ValueHelp**: This control is used to assist the user in inputting data.
+- **Value Help**: This control is used to assist the user in inputting data.
 It can provide suggestions or a list of possible values to choose from based on the provided metadata.
 ### Custom Types
 The TypeMap is used for defining custom types in our MDCs.
 If the standard types provided are not sufficient for our needs, we can add our own using the TypeMap.
 This gives us even more flexibility in customizing our controls.
 ### VariantManagement and Personalization